ypyf/coconut/README.md

-#Coconut
+# Coconut

-A Win32 application debugger written in Python
+This is a Win32 application debugger.

 This project partially based on the code that in "GRAY HAT PYTHON".